15 Best Things to Do in Norwich (CT)

 Mohegan Park

-Mohegan Park’s gardens are a real treat in June and July, and the rose garden is hired out at this time for wedding ceremonies.
+Mohegan Park’s gardens are a real treat in June and July, and the rose garden is rented out at this time for wedding ceremonies.

-For outdoor recreation there’s a swimming area, nature trails, playgrounds for kids and a multi-use ballfield.
+For outdoor recreation there’s a swimming area, a disc golf course, nature trails, playgrounds for kids and a multi-use ballfield.

 7. Dodd Stadium